 - Afternoon guided tour of Belfast with specialized local step on Belfast City Guide to hear all about the history of this once troubled city and see the murals of the Loyalist Shankill Road & Nationalist Falls Road.
 Belfast was the only city in Ireland to experience the full force of the Industrial revolution.
 Linen, rope making, tobacco and most famously ship building including the building of the Titanic on the Harland & Wolff shipyard were the main industries.
 The Troubles took their toll on the economic life of Belfast but the past ten years of peace have returned much prosperity while the genuine friendliness of the city never left.

-- Overnight in Wellington Park Hotel
+- Overnight in Europa Hotel.

 Day 3 Tuesday 18 July 2017